 The main house, the Dairy, the Applestore and the Haybarn sound like locations from an Enid Blyton novel.
-So pack plenty of ginger beer and head down to the Devon-Dorset border to Trinity Hill Farm, home to swashbuckling old-school holidays, waddling ducks and bleating sheep.
+So pack plenty of ginger beer and head down to the Devon-Dorset border to Trinity Hill, home to swashbuckling old-school holidays, waddling ducks and bleating sheep.

 This is a fully-fledged farm, but one that comes with oaken beams, exposed-stone walls, wifi, and room for a flock of 18.
-In between the kids’ playhouse, trampoline, ping-pong and pool table, everything’s very grown-up.
+In between the kids’ playhouse, table football, trampoline and pool table, everything’s very grown-up.
 Cook local fare on the Smeg double-oven, bundle the logs onto the woodburners, dine on the terrace.

 Wander the acreage to plodge in the shallow brook, or trek a little further with torch and hi-vis jacket to reach River Cottage, for wining and dining at TV’s most famous farmhouse.
 Take in the rolling views on your return, knock the mud from your boots, load up the fires and fire up your glasses.
 The night is yet young.